Learn about vehicle recalls and what to do if you have one.

 - The date the NHTSA begins its Engineering Analysis of the defect in question.

-- One year prior to the manufacturer's notification of the flaw to the NHTSA.
+- 1 year prior to the manufacturer's notification of the flaw to the NHTSA.

 Under either scenario, the last day for vehicle repair reimbursement occurs after the manufacturer mails the last of the recall notices to owners.

-Your vehicle is not eligible for free recall remedies (refund, replacement, repair) if it is more than 10 years old on the date the defect or non compliance is determined.
+Your vehicle is not eligible for free recall remedies (refund, replacement, repair) if it is more than 15 years old on the date the defect or non compliance is determined.
 The age is based on the vehicle's purchase date.
-If your recalled vehicle is older than 10 years, it's up to you to have the flaw repaired at your expense.
+If your recalled vehicle is older than 15 years old, it's up to you to have the flaw repaired at your expense.

 When purchasing tires, take the time to register with the manufacturer.
 This way, should a recall be issued, the manufacturer will have your contact information.
 Or, play it safe, by subscribing with the NHTSA's e-mail alert service, which will immediately alert you of any tire recall.